Bangkok Prep: Professional accreditation

 The school received triple accreditation from the Council of International Schools (CIS), New England Association of Schools and Colleges (NEASC) and Office for National Education Standards and Quality Assessment in 2011.
 The school is a member of the International Schools Association of Thailand (ISAT), Federation of British International Schools in Asia (FOBISIA), Bangkok International Schools Athletic Conference (BISAC) and Thailand International Schools Activity Conference (TISAC) as well as the Cambridge University-approved IGCSE and A-level examination center.
 Eco Schools Green Flag Award (Bangkok Prep were the first school in Thailand to be awarded Green Flag status – which is the highest recognition) and the Duke of Edinburgh International Award.

 Notable staff and students

-Duncan James Stonehouse (born 3 June 1965) is a British educator and international school leader.
-He is the Head of School at Bangkok International Preparatory & Secondary School (Bangkok Prep) in Thailand and serves as the Treasurer and HQ Support for the Federation of British International Schools in Asia (FOBISIA).
-Stonehouse is also a member of the Headmasters’ and Headmistresses’ Conference (HMC) and a serving Co-Chair on the Board of the International Schools Association of Thailand (ISAT).